 Follow these steps to create your basic template.

 Step 1: Categorize all strength exercises into movement patterns

 This first step goes back to Australian strength coach Ian King’s teachings, which were well ahead of their time in the ’90s.
-While everyone else was talking about body-part splits and isolation exercises, King approached program design by dividing exercises into movement patterns (see below).
+While everyone else talked about body-part splits and isolation exercises, King approached strength training program design by dividing exercises into functional movement patterns.

-We’re going to follow suit because when you categorize the exercises in this way you’re able to tell immediately when a program isn’t quite balanced.
-For example, if you see you have programmed three upper body pushing movements in a row, you can easily add more pulling exercises to balance out the program.
+When you categorize the exercises in this way, it’s easy to tell when a program is off balance.
+So, for example, if you have programmed three upper-body pushing movements in a row, you can easily add more pulling exercises to balance out the program.

 - Lower-body knee dominant

 - Lower-body hip dominant